yusufakajose/log-archive-tool/README.md

 CLI to archive logs from a directory into a timestamped `.tar.gz` and write an audit entry.

+## How it works
+- Scans your log directory, skipping the `archives/` subdir and audit log.
+- Creates a tarball `logs_archive_YYYYMMDD_HHMMSS.tar.gz` containing files it found.
+- Appends an entry to `archive.log` with timestamp, file count, size, and duration.
+- Optional features:
+  - Incremental: only add files changed since the last run (tracked in `manifest.json`).
+  - Retention: keep only last N archives or those newer than N days.
+  - Integrity/security: write a SHA256 checksum, encrypt with GPG, and/or sign.
+  - Config: default options via a TOML file.

 ## Install (editable local)
 ```bash
 pip install -e .